arnhazra/lenstack/README.md

 * Nest as a framework on top of Node JS for API
 * Next JS as a framework on top of React JS for UI
 * Mongo DB as a primary database
-* Redis for Managing user authorization, access tokens
+* Redis for Managing user authorization, refresh tokens